entozoon/readme-kanban-board/README.md

 # Readme Kanban Board

-Write a markdown based kanban board and have it converted to a nice image in your readme.md
+Write a markdown based kanban board in your **README.md** and have it converted to an image and injected in.

 ## Install

     npm i readme-kanban-board

 ## Usage

-    node node_modules/erm/i/need/to/think/about/this
-    maybe i -g is the way to go
+Add it to package.json scripts, similar to:

+    "scripts": {
+      "readme-kanban-board": "readme-kanban-board"
+    }

+Then fire it up by running:

+    npm run readme-kanban-board

 ## Kanban Markdown Formatting